 Extending automatic pseudogene annotation pipelines We are going to use the conserved protein-coding genes between each strain and the reference genome as input for identifying pseudogenes.
 The extended PseudoPipe workflow is summarized in the following steps: 1) Identify and extract consensus proteins from Ensembl; 2) mark the coordinates of protein-coding genes; 3) six frame blast homology search to match the consensus peptides to the strain sequence; 4) refine results and eliminate redundant hits; 5) merge hits and identify parents; 6) align parents and pseudogenes and check for disablements (e.g. premature stop codons); 7) assign pseudogene biotype.

 RCPedia will be adapted to integrate gold standard transcript annotation, such as GENCODE mouse annotation and strain annotation.
-The extended RCPedia pipeline is summarized as follow:1) Merge multiple annotations using a hierarchical prioritization; 2) align transcripts sequences to the target genome and extract alignments; 3) prioritize intronless alignments; 4) remove alignments parental introns and remove putative genomic duplications; 5) rank parental transcripts; 7) calculate properties of the putative pseudogene, such as target site duplication sequence, identity and polyA length.
+The extended RCPedia pipeline is summarized as follows:1) Merge multiple annotations using a hierarchical prioritization; 2) align transcripts sequences to the target genome and extract alignments; 3) prioritize intronless alignments; 4) remove alignments parental introns and remove putative genomic duplications; 5) rank parental transcripts; 7) calculate properties of the putative pseudogene, such as target site duplication sequence, identity and polyA length.

 Both PseudoPipe and RCPedia pipelines are broadly used by the pseudogene research community and both are available through our online resource pseudogene.org.
 In order to mitigate dependency, compatibility, installation and configuration issues, we plan to create docker images for the pipelines and make them publicly available.
 Docker images will contain all dependencies necessary to set up PseudoPipe and RCPedia.
 We will also create amazon machine images (AMI) compatible with Amazon AWS and other major cloud services so users can easily annotate additional genomes